comma-compliance/signal-capture/README.md

 - **Does not interfere** with Signal’s core infrastructure, encryption, or protocols.
 - **Does not weaken or bypass** end-to-end encryption.
-- Only works if the device owner gives permission
+- Only works if the device owner gives permission.
 - Operates **entirely outside of the Signal app** and ecosystem.

 We are not affiliated with Signal and do not represent this tool as an official extension of the Signal platform.